wp-plugins/coupon-pop-for-wp/readme.txt

 == Screenshots ==

-1. A live Coupon Pop example - 1.
+1. Coupon Pop is compatible to Desktop, Tablet, and mobile.

 2. A live Coupon Pop example - 2.